lucapette/lucapette.github.com/_posts/2017-06-06-terraform-and-github-labels.markdown

 multiple projects.
 To recap, the entire process consisted of the following
 steps:

-- light read of the documentation
+- quick read of the documentation
 - writing a first configuration
 - running `terraform apply`
 - writing a more general configuration